KrunghCrow/RecyclerBlock/README.md

 * Simply blocks any player using a recycler but can be assigned to be used with the apropiate permission.

 ## Permissions
-* *recyclerblock.bypass* : Assign this to the player to make recyclers accesable
+* *recyclerblock.bypas* : Assign this to the player to make recyclers accesable